Clacton (constituency)

-Clacton is a constituency in Essex represented in the House of Commons of the UK Parliament since 2024 by Nigel Farage, the leader of the Reform UK party.
+Clacton is a constituency in Essex, England, that has been represented in the House of Commons of the UK Parliament by Nigel Farage, the leader of Reform UK, since winning a by-election in August 2026, having previously held the seat from 2024 to July 2026.
 It is centred on and named after the seaside town of Clacton-on-Sea.

 Constituency profile

 Clacton is almost completely coastal, comprising seaside resorts along the Tendring peninsula, including Clacton-on-Sea, Frinton-on-Sea and Walton-on-the-Naze.
 It shares an inland boundary with just one constituency – Harwich and North Essex.

-Similar to other coastal seats, such as Christchurch in Dorset, Clacton's electorate comprises among the oldest in the country with a high proportion of retirees and not many non-white residents.
+Similar to other coastal seats, such as Christchurch in Dorset, Clacton's electorate comprises among the oldest in the country with a high proportion of retirees and few non-white residents.
 The area has experienced a considerable influx of White British families from multicultural areas of East London such as Barking and Dagenham, leading to the town of Clacton becoming known as "Little Dagenham".

-The village of Jaywick was, in both the indices of deprivation 2010 and 2015, identified as the single most deprived LSOA in England, out of around 32,000, with unemployment estimated at almost 50%.
+The village of Jaywick was, in the consecutive indices of deprivation in 2010, 2015, 2019 and 2025, identified as the single most deprived neighbourhood (Note: Neighbourhood refers to a Lower Layer Super Output Area (LSOA) in the GSS coding system) in England, out of around 32,000, with unemployment estimated at almost 50%.
 Many homes are essentially beach huts and lack basic amenities.
-In 2018, Jaywick was visited by the United Nations special rapporteur for Poverty, Professor Philip Alston, as part of his examination into the causes of extreme poverty.
+In 2018, Jaywick was visited by the United Nations special rapporteur for poverty Philip Alston as part of his examination into the causes of extreme poverty.
 Jaywick was named the most deprived place in the UK for the third consecutive year in 2019.

 According to the 2021 UK Census, 96.1% of the population are White, 1.3% Asian, 0.6% Black, 0.4% other ethnic groups, and 1.6% multiple ethnic groups.
 5.1% were born outside of the UK.
 The religious composition of the constituency is 50.4% Christian, 41.9% no religion, and 7.7% other.

 Electoral Calculus categorises the seat as being part of the "Strong Right" demographic, those who have fiscally conservative views on the economy but are also fairly nationalist and socially conservative, alongside strong support for Brexit.
 Clacton is also, in general, highly deprived, in terms of employment, income and education, when measured comparatively with the rest of the UK, with 64% of the constituency being impoverished, according to the site.
 In addition to this, the latest government labour data has also revealed that economic inactivity in Clacton is at 46.8% – more than twice the 21.7% UK average.